Galveston Island Fishing

 - West End Marina – 21706 Burnet Drive

-Fishing in Texas State Parks doesn’t require a license (park entry fees still apply).
+Fishing in Texas State Parks like Galveston Island State Park doesn’t require a license (park entry fees still apply).
 All other fishing regulations, such as length and bag limits still apply – so make sure you are familiar with the current guidelines.
 Find more details here.

 FUN FACT: The first Saturday in June each year is Free Fishing Day state-wide!
 Fish recreationally without any licenses or endorsements – it’s a great way to get your friends or family to try out this fun sport!